ncs-gm/.github/profile/README.md

 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

+### About organization

+This GitHub organization was created by Le Nhut Nam, aiming to share and research the topic in Complex Networks, Graph Representation Learning.

+### About organization's member

+1. Le Nhut Nam

+- Computer Science student at the University of Science, VNU, HCMC.
+- Have a piece of knowledge about recognition, machine learning, and multivariate statistical analysis.
+- Interested in Representation Learning on Graphs, Knowledge Graphs and graph neural networks.
+- Focuing on gnowledge graph completion, especially link prediction, modelling complex relations and interactions in multi-relational data, graph structures and networks.

+### Topics

+1. Graph neural networks
+2. Knowledge graph embedding/ Knowledge graph completion
+3. Graph theory